 7 Best Books for Futures Trading

-The futures are an interesting market to trade, especially for the retail trader.
-It offers many benefits such as lower trading capital, trading on leverage (yes, it can be risky) and the ability to go long or short on the contracts, among other things.
+Futures offers many benefits such as lower trading capital, leverage and the ability to go long or short.

 #1 - Futures 101, Richard E. Waldron (1997)

-This book is just right if you are a complete beginner to futures trading and offers a light quick reading.
+The book is just right if you are a beginner to futures trading.
 In short Futures 101 is a professional booklet that could also be called "Futures for Dummies."

 Amazon ratings: 3.6/5 (27 Reviews)